 Pelvic Stress Fracture

-A pelvic stress fracture is a hairline type fracture in the large pelvis bone.
-This is due to repetitive impacts or forces, rather than one sudden impact or accident.
+A pelvic stress fracture is a hairline fracture of the pelvis bone.
+It is caused by repetitive impacts or forces, rather than one sudden impact or accident.
+Here we explain the symptoms and causes of a stress fracture of the pelvis.

 Symptoms of a Pelvic Stress Fracture